 Select “Cookies and other site data” and “Images and cached files”.

 Also, ensure that your browser has cookies enabled.
 After performing the restart of your browser, try to login to your WordPress website.
 This ought to correct the problem for the majority of people.

 WordPress includes a settings option which gets the URL of your site as well as also the URL of your WordPress setup.

-If you have access to a WordPress admin area, then you can observe this choice under Preferences > General page.
+If you have access to a WordPress admin area, then you can observe this choice under Settings > General page.

 If those URLs have a problem, then WordPress will redirect you to the login page.

 Now, as you can not access the WordPress admin area, you will edit the wp-config.php to repair this problem.